 Framework for Reopening Schools

-From UNESCO, UNICEF, the World Bank and the World Food Programme
+From UNESCO, UNICEF, the World Bank, the World Food Programme and UNHCR

 Global school closures in response to the COVID-19 pandemic present an unprecedented risk to children’s education, protection and well-being.